Welcome to the Missing Manual for three.js!

-Each section (11 in total) is divided up into several chapters, each of which is a short, self-contained lesson.
-Section One introduces all the important basic concepts and once you have completed that you can go through the sections in any order.
+Each section is divided up into several chapters, each of which is a short, self-contained lesson.
+Section One introduces all the foundational concepts, and once completed, you can go through the other sections in any order.

-100s of carefully crafted live code examples, embedded and editable right in the page using CodeSandbox.io
+Each chapter has a carefully crafted live code example, embedded and editable right in the page using CodeSandbox.io.

 Code from every example used in the book is freely available and MIT licensed (free to use, change, edit, sell or share) on Github.

 Clear 2D Diagrams

 Mathematical and 3D concepts are clearly explained throughout the book using hundreds of original 2D diagrams.

 There is a new version of three.js released nearly once per month.
 Traditional print books just can't keep up with this rapid release cycle and will be out of date nearly as soon as they are released.

 Discover three.js is 100% online and updated to work with every new release of three.js.
 So you never need to worry that what you read won't work with the latest version!